SCU-An-Group/HATASIM/README.md

 If you use or edit our work, please cite the appropriate reference:

-Ni, Z., Zhu, S., Dou, S., Song, J., & An, N.* (2026) Predicting the ascent of high-altitude tethered spherical balloons.
-Aerospace Science and Technology, 168, 111087.
+Ni, Z., Zhu, S., Dou, S., Song, J., & An, N.* (2026) Predicting the ascent of high-altitude tethered spherical balloons. _Aerospace Science and Technology_, 168, 111087.